microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 - ENVIRONMENT_NAME: a name of the Azure ML environment.
 - ENV_BASE_IMAGE_NAME: a base image for the environment (ex.: mcr.microsoft.com/azureml/openmpi3.1.2-ubuntu18.04).
 - CONDA_PATH: a location of the conda file (mlops/nyc_taxi/environment/conda.yml).
+- ENDPOINT_NAME: a name of the deployment to the managed endpoint.
+- ENDPOINT_DEPLOYMENT_NAME: a name of the deployment to the managed endpoint.
+- BATCH_ENDPOINT_COMPUTE_NAME: a name for the Azure ML compute for batch endpoint.

 Information about variable groups in Azure DevOps can be found in [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic).